Centralbron: The northern bridge

 The islet Strömsborg with Centralbron passing in front and Vasabron behind.

 The realization of the northern bridge stretching over Norrström had to be postponed until the enlargement of the traffic junction at Tegelbacken was resolved in 1961.
 The bridge, finally inaugurated September 3, 1967, is a 246 m and 22.3 m reinforced concrete structure with an average span of 19 meters.
 To the north, it makes a sharp turn to the west where it extends over the railway, and connects to Klarastrandsleden.
 The bridge over the railway replaced a level crossing nicknamed Tegelbackseländet ("The Tegelbacken misery"), since it created long traffic jams as an effect of the 1960s traffic increase.

 Criticism and replacement proposals

 Over the years, Centralbron together with a suggested additional railway track have been much criticized and debated because of their unwieldy and rumbling presence in a delicate historical setting.

 Lately, the construction of a tunnel to replace them has been suggested.
 The cost of such a tunnel, several billion kronor, has put this on hold without any time set.
 A new metro tunnel has also been suggested because the metro goes below and parallel to Centralbron, making it a total of seven rail tracks and six road lanes crossing the water south of Gamla Stan on bridges.
-A new railway tunnel costing 15 billion kronor (Citybanan) was finished in 2017 but the existing railway was kept.
-The older railway is currently being upgraded during eight weeks each summer until 2020.
+A new railway tunnel, Citybanan, opened for traffic in 2017 and diverted commuter trains from the surface alignment, while other rail traffic continued to use the route via Stockholm Central.
+The major reconstruction works on the Getingmidjan bottleneck were completed with the 2020 summer closure, followed by shorter weekend closures in 2021.
+Works in the area continued after 2021, including platform renovations at Stockholm Central during 2021–2026 and track and switch renewals between Tegelbacken and Ulriksdal during 2020–2025.
+In the streets immediately north of Centralbron, redevelopment of Tegelbacken and Rödbodtorget began in 2024 and was scheduled to continue until 2026; the rebuilt connection from Vasagatan to Centralbron was intended to reduce traffic speeds and improve safety.

+After 2021, discussion about Centralbron and the adjoining rail corridor increasingly focused on redevelopment rather than on any immediate tunnel replacement.
+In 2025, Stockholm opened a public consultation on the Centralstaden proposal, under which the rail area between Centralbron in the south and Kungsbron in the north would be decked over to allow expansion of Stockholm Central and the creation of new public spaces and buildings.
+Trafikverket stated that its separate government-ordered study of Stockholm Central and Tomteboda proposed longer and wider platforms, a new passenger passage, and reconstruction of Tomteboda yard, with capacity for about 40 percent more trains; as of early 2026, however, the project still depended on further decisions in the national infrastructure plan.
+In 2025, a state-backed research project also presented four future scenarios for Centralbron, including alternatives with fewer traffic lanes and more space for pedestrians and cyclists.